 Today, we’re talking about what to do once you’ve already gone through all of the above and have been executing on your SEO strategy for a while.

-Before we begin, let’s review the steps you should have taken on your way to reaching this point (the links above go into much greater detail):1.
-SEO workshop
+Before we begin, let’s review the steps you should have taken on your way to reaching this point (the links above go into much greater detail):

-Your growth goals define your SEO strategy.2.
-Keyword research
+It all starts with the SEO workshop.
+Your growth goals define your SEO strategy.

 Combine your prioritization with the buying intent from step 4 and go for your highest priority, highest intent keywords.
-Bonus if they’re low difficulty and high volume.6.
-Keyword gap analysis
+Bonus if they’re low difficulty and high volume.

 Your competitive research from step 2 will help you identify which keywords are not being talked about by anyone.
-That’s prime real estate for you to move in first and fast.7.
-Execute
+That’s prime real estate for you to move in first and fast.

 This is what we’re talking about today!